FluVigilanciaBR/fludashboard/README.rst

 Features
 --------

-Flu Dahsboard is a initiative to monitor and provide alert levels for Severe Acute Respiratory Infections (SARI) notifications registered at SINAN, the Brazilian Notifiable Diseases Information System (www.saude.gov.br/sinan).
-In this dashboard we provide, for each Brazilian State as well as by influenza-like illnessess (ILI) regions:

 * Nowcast of weekly incidence;
 * Activity thresholds;
 * Age distribution of notified cases;
 * Seasonal activity level;
 * Historical incidence curves.

-This is a product of the joint work between researchers at the Scientific Computation Program at Oswaldo Cruz Foundation (Fiocruz, PROCC), School of Applied Mathematics at Fundação Getúlio Vargas (EMAp-FGV), both from Rio de Janeiro, Brazil, and the Inluenza Work Force at the Health Surveillance Secretariat of the Brazilian Ministry of Health (GT-Influenza, SVS, MS).

 ==========
 Deployment